CropModelingPlatform/Optim_management/README.md

-# Optima sowing dates estimation
+# Optimal sowing dates estimation

 Just a part of code from Argeo but need to review the estimation approach